 Paul Archer is a poet, lyricist and translator.

-He has translated poems by Kotaro Takamura, Federico Garcia Lorca, Miguel de Cervantes, Antonio Colinas, Mario Benedetti, Eugenio Montale and Ingeborg Bachmann among others.
+In his work as a translator, Paul Archer has translated poems by Kotaro Takamura, Federico Garcia Lorca, Miguel de Cervantes, Antonio Colinas, Mario Benedetti, Eugenio Montale and Ingeborg Bachmann among others.
 The aim of his English translations is to bring the poetry that he admires to a wider audience.
 His translations of Takamura's 'Chieko' collection of poems and Lorca's 'El Diván del Tamarit' and 'Sonetos del Amor Oscuro' are particularly well-known.

 His lyrics embraces various genres ranging from classical to pop and jazz.
 Some have been set to music, others are waiting for a musical home.
 He enjoys working with composers and welcomes contact from those wanting to collaborate with a lyricist on future projects.